AgnostiqHQ/covalent/README.md

 pip install covalent
 ```

-Refer to the [Getting Started](https://covalent.readthedocs.io/en/latest/getting_started/index.html) guide for detailed setup instructions.
+Refer to the [Quick Start](https://covalent.readthedocs.io/en/latest/getting_started/quick_start/index.html) guide for quick setup instructions, or to the [First Experiment](https://covalent.readthedocs.io/en/latest/getting_started/first_experiment/index.html) guide for a more thorough approach.
 For a full list of supported platforms, see the Covalent [compatibility matrix](https://covalent.readthedocs.io/en/latest/getting_started/compatibility.html).

 ## 🚀 Getting started

 Ready to try it?
-Go to the [Getting Started](https://covalent.readthedocs.io/en/latest/getting_started/index.html) guide in the documentation.
+Go to the [First Experiment](https://covalent.readthedocs.io/en/latest/getting_started/first_experiment/index.html) guide in the documentation.

 For a more in-depth description of Covalent's features and how they work, see the [Concepts](https://covalent.readthedocs.io/en/latest/concepts/concepts.html) page in the documentation.